claudiamig/closer-to-the-sky/README.md

 - (Eventually: children and adults living in other favelas in Rio)

 ## Our Team
-- Claudia Mignone
-> Researcher in science outreach and public engagement at INAF National Institute for Astrophysics, Italy (inaf.it)
 - Arianna Cortesi
 > Professor of Astrophysics at Institute of Physics (Universidade Federal do Rio de Janeiro)
 - Gabriela Rufino Travassos
 > Undergraduate Student in Astronomy at Observatory of Valongo (Universidade Federal do Rio de Janeiro)
 - Maria Clara Heringer Lourenço
 > Undergraduate Student in Astronomy at Observatory of Valongo (Universidade Federal do Rio de Janeiro)
+- Claudia Mignone
+> Researcher in astronomy outreach and public engagement at INAF National Institute for Astrophysics, Italy (inaf.it)